 We’re responsible for:

-- keeping a register of assets and structures that have a significant affect on flooding
+- keeping a register of assets and structures that have a significant effect on flooding

 - issuing consents for work affecting ordinary watercourses (not main rivers)

 - building partnerships and effective work with other Risk Management Authorities

 - finding out if they’re at risk of flooding

 - taking steps to protect themselves or their property from flooding